Syndes/Joomla-MRBS-Bridge/README.md

 Installation
 -------------------------

-Upload MRBS
+- Upload MRBS
-Please read the INSTALL file from MRBS (http://mrbs.sourceforge.net/docs.php) When MRBS is working, follow our installation guide “readme.txt”.
+- Please read the INSTALL file from MRBS (http://mrbs.sourceforge.net/docs.php)
+- When MRBS is working, follow our installation guide “readme.txt”.
-Off course Joomla must also work properly first!
+- Off course Joomla must also work properly first!

-INSTALLATION BRIDGE
+Installation bridge
 -------------------------

-NOTE: This bridge can NOT be installed by using the installer from joomla, use FTP
+* NOTE: This bridge can NOT be installed by using the installer from joomla, use FTP *

 1) Install Joomla - test if Joomla is working correctly